 Procedures to Register for Disability Support Services

-1. Make an appointment with the Director of Accessibility and Health Promotion to discuss your request to register with Disability Support Services.
+As the student, it is your responsibility to make an appointment with the Director of Accessibility and Health Promotion to discuss your request to register with Disability Support Services.
+It is recommended to schedule an appointment several weeks before classes begin.

-This information must be sent directly to the Director of Accessibility and Health Promotion.
+If you do not have sufficient documentation, you may be asked to seek further evaluation/documentation from a certified professional.
+This information must be sent or provided directly to the Director of Accessibility and Health Promotion.
 All shared information is confidential.

-3. Meet to discuss accommodations; after the submission of paperwork, the student will be contacted by the Director of Accessibility and Health Promotion for a meeting.
-An appropriate accommodation plan will be developed to share with professors.
+After submitting your paperwork, you will be contacted by the Director of Accessibility and Health Promotion to schedule a meeting to discuss accommodations through an interactive process.
+An appropriate accommodation plan will be developed for you to share with your professors.

 - Accessible housing